Mosiwi/E1K0000_eCar_kit/docs/source/Overview/Overview.md

 • Servo control ultrasonic module, etc.
 • Compatible with LEGO extensions.
 • IO ports are reserved to expand other functions.
-• With USB port charging function.
+• With USB port charging function (5V).

 ## Specification
 ----------------